 Since deflection θ is proportional to the square of current flowing through the coil, therefore, the scale of repulsion type moving iron instruments is non-uniform, being crowded in the beginning.
 However, by using tongue-shaped iron pieces, the scale of such instruments can be made uniform.

-Advantages and Disadvantages of Moving Iron Instruments
+Advantages of Moving Iron Instruments

 - The moving iron instruments are cheap, robust and simple in construction.